arjunkc/scanner-scripts/README.md

 1.  `scantoemail.sh`.
 This is the standard Brother scanner utility.
 I think I will turn this into a single sided scanning script from the ADF eventually.

+# TODO

+1. Have to fix single-sided-scan.py so that it accounts for permissions properly.